Inter-Cities Fairs Cup

-The Inter-Cities Fairs Cup, sometimes referred to as the European Fairs Cup, Fairs Cities' Cup, or simply as the Fairs Cup, was a European football competition played between 1955 and 1971.
-It is often considered the predecessor to the UEFA Cup (now the UEFA Europa League).
-The competition was the idea of FIFA vice-president and executive committee member Ernst Thommen, Italian Football Federation president and FIFA executive committee member Ottorino Barassi, and the English Football Association general secretary and president of FIFA from 1961 to 1974, Stanley Rous.
+The Inter-Cities Fairs Cup, most commonly referred to as the Fairs Cup and sometimes as the European Fairs Cup or Fairs Cities' Cup, was a European football competition played between 1955 and 1971.
+The Fairs Cup was the idea of FIFA vice-president and executive committee member Ernst Thommen, Italian Football Federation president and FIFA executive committee member Ottorino Barassi and English Football Association general secretary, Stanley Rous.
 As the name suggests, the competition was set up to promote international trade fairs.
 Friendly games were regularly held between teams from cities holding trade fairs and it was from these games that the competition evolved.
-The competition was initially only open to teams from cities that hosted trade fairs and where these teams finished in their national league had no relevance.
-Early competitions also featured a one city, one team rule.
-After 1964, it was sometimes referred to as the Runners-up Cup, with teams now qualifying based on league position.
+Initially, the competition was only open to cities that hosted trade fairs, and where the cities' clubs finished in their national league had no relevance.
+Early competitions also featured a "one city, one team" rule, with some teams selected from multiple clubs.

+Due to the one city one club rule, in several seasons London entered a team that consisted of mixed players from various London clubs, the team was called London XI.

+After 1964, teams qualified based on league position.
 The winning team received the Noel Beard Trophy (Trophée Noel Beard), named for the cutler who designed it.

-The competition was organised by the Fairs Cup Committee which was led by some FIFA executives until 1971, when it was abolished and replaced by the UEFA Cup.
+The competition was organised by the Fairs Cup Committee which was led by some FIFA executives until 1971, when it was superseded by the UEFA-organised UEFA Cup.
+According to UEFA general secretary Hans Bangerter, "The competition was very successful but the time came when the UEFA Executive Committee thought that such a major competition should be governed and organised by UEFA itself, which could ensure that standard rules were followed and could deal with refereeing and disciplinary matters."

-While the Inter-Cities Fairs Cup is generally considered to be the predecessor to the UEFA Cup, it was not organised by UEFA.
-Consequently, the confederation does not consider clubs' records in the Fairs Cup to be part of their European record and regards its prestige as lesser than the UEFA Cup.
-There is no documentary evidence to support the claim that FIFA views the competition as a major honour, other than in articles submitted by clubs for inclusion in a series of club profiles, which was removed from the FIFA website in 2015.